An Amazing Ikea Lamp Hack -Pimp your Rismon Lampshade with Maps

 How to do your Ikea Lamp Hack

 The great thing about the Rimson being an Ikea lampshade you have to put it together, which means that it is really easy to decoupage.
-The shade comes in 3 parts, two metal rings and the the shade skin.
+The shade comes in 3 parts, two metal rings, and the shade skin.

 - Roll out the lampshade skin and lay it out flat.